cssconf/2018.cssconf.eu/contents/copy/speakers/main.md

 ---
-title: Speakers
+title: Speakers & MCs
 introText: >
-  CSSconf EU is a not-for-profit conference dedicated to the creatives and engineers who build the most performant, accessible and beautiful apps and web experiences.
+  One track, one day, filled with talks from the creatives and engineers who build the most performant, accessible and beautiful apps and web experiences.
+Full line-up to be announced soon.
 ---